paulcfo/weather-app/README.md

-# Simple Responsive Weather APP
+# Weather APP

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It's a simple weather app using the Open Weather API.
+## Description

+A simple web application to check the current weather and forecast.
+Provides real-time weather updates for locations worldwide.

 ## API Key